 The Group consistently supports environment, social and welfare activities in the community it operates.
-The Group also continuously participates in donations to charities and blood donation campaign to instill the culture of caring for the community.
-The Group also extends to undergraduates the opportunity to undergo industrial training in Perstima and provides the position of management trainee to the graduates.
-The Group also plays an active role in cultivating healthy lifestyle amongst its employees and their family members.
+The Group also continuously participates in charitable causes and blood donation campaigns to instill the culture of caring for the community.
+The Group also extends to undergraduates the opportunity to undergo industrial training in Perstima and provides the position of management trainee to the graduates in addition to promoting and cultivating healthy lifestyle amongst its employees and their family members.